FRTNX/math-drills/README.md

 * math games - A set of unique math games users can play with each other.

+* recommendation engine - An AI-powered recommendation engine that identifies the best set of drills for each user.

+* syllabus-oriented drills - This will give users access to questions related to a specific syllabus and help them prepare for exams.

+* classrooms - Drill rooms + observation streams/endpoints for educators.

 ## Contributions
 Contributions are welcome.
 I've made the backend code very modular so that new operations can be added with minimal code and without need to update the frontend.
 That said, I have sinned and will soon repent: (sin #1) All the code is written in Node.js and eventually needs to be converted to TypeScript.
 I figured I'd build as much I can then write annotations later.
 As the codebase has grown I now see the error of my ways. (sin #2) For commissioned projects I'm always Mr. TDD.
 With side projects however...
 At  the time of writing the codebase is generally bug-free, having explored all features rigorously.
 Still, there are no tests.
 I'll be using the mocha-sinon-chai test suite for this task.
 Test coverage for all the code I've written is my responsibility so I won't be accepting any contributions there.
 However all new proposed features must be fully tested.